nmik/GRATools/README.txt

-        photon/      -> where FT1 files are stored spacecraft/  -> where FT2 files are stored catalogs/    -> where source catalog files are stored
+        photon/      -> where FT1 files are stored spacecraft/  -> where FT2 files are stored catalogs/    -> where source catalog files are stored output/      -> where ST outputs will be stored

 How to run the analysis: